JoyHak/customize-vivaldi-buttons/README.md

 # Limitations

-- I can't move buttons from invisible panes: if I close the status bar, I can't move any button from it.
+- I can't move buttons from invisible panes: e.g. if I close the status bar, I can't move any button from it.

-- After adding tabs to the tab bar, the svg icon's height attribute disappears, making it invisible.
-Fixed by assigning it manually.
+- After adding tabs to the tab bar, the svg icon's height attribute disappears.
+Fixed by assigning it manually, but it's weird.

-- Can't load SVG/PNG icons from disc: browser gives `fetch error`.
-Not fixed in any way.
+- I can't load SVG/PNG icons from disc: I got `fetch error`.
+Chrome flags and settings do not fix the error.

-- Animation and position of extension popup window needs to be calculated somehow, the window sometimes moves off the screen.
+- The extensions popup window may go off the screen.
+To fix this, I need to somehow calculate the position and size of the window relative to the current position of the buttons.

-- I never got over the mutation observer, as it entered a perpetual loop after observing the toolbar: mutation observer generates a change, which triggers mutation observer, which generates a change, ...
+- I did not set up Mutation observer because of the infinite loop.
+It generates a change, which triggers mutation observer, which generates a change,...
-  I had the idea of assigning a hidden html class to the panel that would tell the observer ‘stop, everything is fine, buttons added’, but I never got round to implementing it.
+I had the idea of assigning a hidden html class to the panel that would tell the observer ‘stop, everything is fine, buttons added’.

-- Initialisation of the script should be done via `addEventListener(‘DOMContentLoaded’, (event) => {})`, but I haven't tested this feature
+- Initialisation of the script can be done via `addEventListener(‘DOMContentLoaded’, (event) => {})`, but I haven't tested this feature.
+- I haven't figured out how to assign hotkeys to each button.
+This could fix the issue of non-working extension hotkeys in Vivaldi.